Co-ParentingOctober 19, 2025 · 8 min read

 If reunification therapy has been recommended or ordered in your case:

 Who is recommending it and why?
-Is the recommendation coming from a qualified evaluator who has assessed the full family situation?
+Is the recommendation coming from a qualified evaluator who assessed the full family situation?
 Or is it being requested by one party without that comprehensive assessment?

 What is the stated goal?
 What specifically is the therapy meant to accomplish?
 What would success look like, and over what timeline?